OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * 27002 control 8.31 Separation of development, test and production environments.
 Gap: medium coverage - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
 Therefore it helps to restrict access to that data within the development environment.
 Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.

 * CONFCOMPUTE.
-'Confidential compute': If available and possible, use features of the data science environment to hide training data from model engineers
+'Confidential compute': If available and possible, use features of the data science environment to hide training data and model parameters from model engineers

   Links to standards:
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?

 * FEDERATIVELEARNING.
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

   Links to standards:
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
+TODOGROUP: covered anywhere else?

 * TODO: integrity checks in development pipeline (build, deploy, supply chain)

   Links to standards:
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?

 * SUPPLYCHAINMANAGE, including data provenance, to prevent that malicious AI components, source data or source models are obtained from unreliable sources.
 The Software Bill Of Materials (SBOM) becomes the AIBOM (AI Bill Of Materials).
 AI systems often have a variation of supply chains, including the data supply chain, the labeling supply chain, and the model supply chain.